isabelko/CA-1/README.md

 ## Lessons

 I learned how to create a shared memory space.
-I also learned about how to use
+I also learned about how to use semaphores in order to make sure the producer didn't produce too many variables and the consumer wasn't consuming too many variables.